2025 Portland Hearts of Pine season

 The 2025 Portland Hearts of Pine season was the inaugural season in the club's existence.
 The club competes in USL League One, the third-tier of American soccer, and also participated in the Lamar Hunt US Open Cup and the USL Cup.
 The team finished in seventh place in USL League One, qualifying for the playoffs, where they were eliminated in the semifinals by Spokane Velocity.

 Players and staff

-Roster
+Final roster

 Players and squad numbers last updated on 10 November 2025.